 Although, Though, and Even Though are useful in natural conversation, but I can see how they can be confusing for English learners.
 I have helped many students use these expressions and I hope this post with explanations and examples has been helpful for you too.

 Click the thumbnail below for a direct link to this video on YouTube.

-Watch the video to review the grammar and improve your English listening.
+Watch the video to review the grammar and improve your English listening skills.